seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Naught, naught all, naught!
 I can behold no longer:
 The Antoniad, the Egyptian admiral,
 With all their sixty, fly and turn the rudder:
-To see’t mine eyes are blasted.
+To see't mine eyes are blasted.

 *Enter SCARUS*